mraggi/tqdm-cpp/README.md

 - Works with either rvalues or lvalues (with and without const).
 Takes ownership of rvalues (by moving).
 - You can customize bar size by calling `set_bar_size`.
 Default is 30.
 - By default, it only refreshes every 0.15 seconds (at most).
 Customize this with `set_min_update_time`
-- TODO: Implement a "data structure" that serves as a timer, so you can run your calculations for, say, an hour, and use this library.